Opetushallitus/koski-luovutuspalvelu/certbot/README.md

  * Docker

 Build image and run test in oph-koski-dev
-(assumes AWS credentials as described in koski-aws-infra/README.md):
+(assumes AWS credentials as described in koski-aws-infra/README.md).
+Note that this uses Let's Encrypt "Staging Environment" (not production, to avoid rate limits etc.)

     ./scripts/build.sh
     ./scripts/run-locally-against-dev.sh